monikabrzezinska05/3rd_semester_exercises/week33/prg_4_POST_PUT_DELETE/Exercises_MoreWebAPI.md

 ## Guided solutions for the rest of the exercises can be found in https://github.com/uldahlalex/dotnetwebapi in file Controllers/Day2Solutions

-### Send a string

-**Task:** Send string as raw text inside of a request body.
-Return this string as the response body.
-You can optionally use [FromBody]string myString for parameter binding.

-**Success criteria:** You should see the same body response

-**Learning objective**: You must be able to add a raw text body and parameter bind this as a string

 ### Construct a Custom POST Endpoint

-**Task:** Create a POST endpoint that takes a JSON body/payload and deserializes as a custom C# object.
-Return with 201 response + the same JSON as client sent.
+**Task:** Create a POST endpoint that takes a JSON body/payload and deserializes into a C# object.
+Return the same object.
-**Success Criteria:** Using an HTTP client (like Swagger), you should be able to send JSON and receive a 201 response along with the same body.
+**Success Criteria:** Using an HTTP client (like Swagger or Postman), you should be able to send JSON and receive it again.
 **Learning objective:** You must know to make a POST endpoint that takes a custom DTO in the payload.

 ---